aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     #### Can the Fortinet Firewall deployments use static private IP address assignments?

-    Yes, the `"port"` stanza in the configuration file can support a private static IP address assignment from the az and subnet.
+    Yes, the `"port"` stanza in the configuration file can support a private static IP address assignment from the AZ and subnet.
 Care must be exercised to assure the assigned IP address is within the correct subnet and availability zone.
 Consideration must also be given to the Amazon reserved IP addresses (first three addresses, and the last) within subnets when choosing an IP Address to assign.

     Using the `config.example.json` as a reference, static IP Assignments would look like this in the `ports:` stanza of the firewall deployment.